Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 Being completely modular, care must be taken to make sure error conditions are handled even in the presence of configuration or scripting errors by the user.
 Several error events will cause a user-modifiable script to be invoked, and those scripts may themselves trigger additional errors.

-Any system which may handle an error should also be able to detect recursion and avoid additional errors which occur during handling from creating an infinite loop.
+**Invariant**: Any system which may handle an error should also be able to detect recursion and avoid additional errors which occur during handling from creating an infinite loop.
 The exception-handling script should not be invoked again if it causes another execution to be thrown.
 The command-limit script should not recurse if it contains more commands than the limit.
 Etc.

 # Testing

 Because StoneFruit is designed to be completely modular, and because it can be hard to construct some of the core pieces without also instantating several dependencies, end-to-end functional tests are generally preferred over simple unit tests.
 The individual classes and methods are free to change so long as the user experience remains stable.

-Extensive integration makes sure that all the defaults and invariants are sane, and also that add-ons work together with the system as a whole.
+Extensive integration testing makes sure that all the defaults and invariants are sane, and also that add-ons work together with the system as a whole.

 # Argument Parsing and Verb Dispatch

 StoneFruit supports arguments in multiple formats so that a familiar and intuitive interface can be created for diverse teams.
 Unfortunately some of these syntaxes are inherently ambiguous.
 For example in a Unix-style system, the sequence `--foo bar` might be interpreted by the application as the flag `--foo` followed by the positional argument `bar`, or it may be a single argument `bar` with name `foo`.

 Because of the ambiguity, argument parsing is done in two phases.
-First arguments are parsed into a raw form which preserves ambiguities if they exist.
-Second arguments are identified unambiguously when a handler attempts to access them.
+First, arguments are parsed into a raw form which preserves ambiguities if they exist.
+Second, arguments are identified unambiguously when a handler attempts to access them.
 From the example above, if we have the ambiguous sequence `--foo bar`, the user can either request the named argument `foo` or it can search for a flag `--foo` (which marks `bar` as a positional) or it can search for the next positional argument (which returns `bar` and marks `--foo` unambiguously as a flag).

 When a user send an input command to the engine, the following steps happen: